-- In a separate large bowl, with a hand mixer or stand mixer fitted with the paddle attachment, beat butter, peanut butter, and both sugars for several minutes, until smooth and creamy.
-Add egg and vanilla and beat to combine, scraping the sides of the bowl as needed.
+- In a large bowl, with a hand mixer or stand mixer fitted with the paddle attachment, beat butter and peanut butter until smooth.
+Add both sugars and beat until combined.
+Beat in egg and vanilla, scraping the sides of the bowl as needed.
 Add flour mixture and mix on low speed until thoroughly combined.
 Stir in ½ cup chocolate/peanut butter chips, reserving the rest to add on top of the cookies.

 - Scoop the dough** into generous 2-tablespoon balls and place the dough balls a couple inches apart on the prepared baking sheets.
 Flatten the dough mounds just slightly.
-Using the remaining ¼ cup chocolate chips, press a few chocolate chips onto the tops of each dough mound (this makes the chocolate chips more visible).
+Using the remaining ¼ cup chocolate chips, press several chocolate chips onto the tops of each dough mound (this makes for a prettier cookie).

 - Bake for 10-13 minutes, until the edges are just beginning to darken, but the centers are still underdone (the cookies should be so soft/underbaked that you can't pick them up yet).
 Place the baking sheets on wire racks to cool and firm up.
 Sprinkle with a flaky finishing salt, if desired.
 Repeat with remaining dough allowing the baking sheets to cool completely between batches.